zacharyz1234/zacharyz1234/README.md

 ### 👨‍💻 About Me :

-  I am a sophomore computer science student studying at East Carolina University 🏴‍☠️
+  I am a junior computer science student studying at East Carolina University 🏴‍☠️

   - 🖥️ Served as co-founder and coach for Coding Club ECU, ECU's first ever coding club!